saagie/updatarium/CONTRIBUTING.md

 - `lock(changeSet: ChangeSet)` is called just before execute the changeset actions.
 You have to record the changeset execution in your persistence engine (with a `Status.EXECUTE` status).

-- `unlock(changeSet: ChangeSet,status: Status)` is called a the end of the actions execution for a changeset.
-You have the correct status (`Status.OK` or `Status.KO`), and you can update this new status to the changeset record.
+- `unlock(changeSet: ChangeSet,status: Status, logs: List<InMemoryEvent<Level, LogEvent>>)` is called a the end of the actions execution for a changeset.
+You have the correct status (`Status.OK` or `Status.KO`) and an ordered list containing all LogEvent captured during the execution of the changeset, and you can update this new status to the changeset record.

 ## Code of Conduct